TL;DR: A Quick Answer

 If you’ve decided that the checkbox custom field is the most suitable option for you, see the following instructions to help you configure it.

-- Then, select Checkboxes and click Next:
+- Then, select Checkboxes and provide the required details.

 - Name the custom field you are creating.
 Then, you can add options that will be available for the user in this field.
 Once done, click Create.